-We would like to notify you that the 2015 Annual Meeting of Shareholders of Jones Lang LaSalle Incorporated will take place on Friday, May 29, 2015, beginning at 1:00 p.m., local time, at the JLL office located at One Post Office Square, 26th Floor, Boston, Massachusetts 02109.
+The 2016 Annual Meeting of Shareholders of Jones Lang LaSalle Incorporated (Jones Lang LaSalle, which may sometimes be referred to as JLL, the Company or as we, us, or our) will take place on Friday, May 27, 2016, beginning at 1:00 p.m., local time, at the JLL office located at the Aon Centre, 200 East Randolph Drive, 46th Floor, Chicago, Illinois 60601.

-At this year's meeting, we will vote on the election of 11 directors and the ratification of the election of KPMG LLP as our independent registered public accounting firm.
+At this year's meeting, we will vote on the election of ten directors and the ratification of the election of KPMG LLP as our independent registered public accounting firm.
 We will also conduct a non-binding advisory vote to approve the compensation of the Company's named executive officers.